 COVID-19 may be bringing uncertainty and worry for our families and ourselves.
+Creating a Will seems like the last thing we would want to deal with.

 At the same time, the enforced isolation is giving us the opportunity to do things we’ve been putting off.
 Like, writing a will!
 It’s easier than learning a language or a musical instrument, and much more interesting than doing your taxes.